How to Make Money on Etsy: A Step-by-Step Guide

 You’ve no doubt heard of Etsy, the beloved e-commerce site that allows hobbyists to monetize their crafts and consumers to buy unique products that aren’t mass produced.
-Since its 2005 founding, it now hosts more than 2 million sellers and 39 million buyers.
+Since its 2005 founding, the online marketplace now hosts more than 2 million sellers and 39 million buyers.

 You’ve also no doubt heard of the Etsy millionaires who turned their passions into thriving businesses, but that’s not why you’re here.

-You don’t need anymore success stories, just the nuts and bolts of how to do it yourself.
+You don’t need anymore success stories, just the nuts and bolts of how to make money on Etsy yourself.

 How to Sell on Etsy